 Human Capital Management (HCM) refers to the HR departments' typical administrative functions—recruiting, training, payroll, compensation, and performance management, leveraged into opportunities to enhance engagement, productivity, and business value.

 In an ever-changing business era like ours, the integration of Al in HR is greatly impactful in the rise and fall of businesses.
 This brings us to the first insight in our guide to managing human resources.

 What is HCM software?

 Human capital management software makes use of smart technologies such as artificial intelligence, machine learning, natural language processing (NLP), and deep learning to automate regular HR tasks and functions.

 Recall the smart kid who not only won the race but also broke the record.
-The same goes with an HCM software in regards to developing business value.
+The same goes with an Human Capital Management Software in regards to developing business value.
 HCM process not only focuses on strategic disciplines such as talent and employee engagement but also busting myths and stereotypes around the traditional HR functions.
 Surrounding HCM’s value, employees are viewed as assets to be invested in, and managed, to optimise the company value.

 Difference between HCM v/s HRMS v/s HRIS